Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

-The scarcity of such a QD-based JD with driven KCs intrigues the following questions: \begin{enumerate}[label=(\roman*)] \item Can a QD placed in between two driven KCs serve the same effect as that of an external field-free QD-based JD? \item Does the application of a Floquet drive to the SC lead of two $p$-wave KCs sufficient enough to break $\mathcal{TRS}$ and $\mathcal{IS}$ for achieving a finite rectification of the JD? \item How indispensable is the tuning of the RF upon varying the Floquet drive parameters and energy level of the QD? \end{enumerate} Therefore, it will be interesting to address some of these questions in the context of a KC-QD-KC type JJ and raise a proposition for a field-free QD-based Majorana JD.
+The scarcity of such an example with driven KCs intrigues the following questions: \begin{enumerate}[label=(\roman*)] \item Can a QD placed in between two driven KCs act as a \textit{magnetic and spin-orbit} field-free Josephson diode? \item Does the application of a Floquet drive to the SC leads made of two $p$-wave KCs suffice to break $\mathcal{TRS}$ and $\mathcal{IS}$ for achieving a finite rectification of the diode? \item How indispensable is the tuning of the RF upon varying the Floquet drive parameters and energy level of the QD? \end{enumerate}

-With this motivation, we consider two periodically driven KCs coupled with an intermediate weak link of a QD that can capture this underlying physics of the JJ (schematically represented in Fig.~\ref{fig:model}) with the prospects of exploring the discipline of Majorana quasiparticles.
+With this motivation, we consider two periodically driven KCs coupled with an intermediate weak link of a QD (schematically represented in Fig.~\ref{fig:model}), where the description of this generic model is discussed in the caption of the figure.
 Furthermore, inducing an asymmetric phase factor between the two Floquet drives associated with the two KCs may break $\mathcal{TRS}$ and $\mathcal{IS}$, which in turn results in a finite nonreciprocity and rectification fulfilling the appropriate requirement of the diode effect.
-We also wish to investigate the impact of different system parameters, such as the chemical potential of the KCs, Floquet driving frequency, and the QD energy (tunable through a gate voltage), etc., on the diode's efficiency, which strongly influence the tunability of the diode effect.
-As the appearance of the Majorana end modes in the driven KC acts as a prototypical 1D spinless $p$-wave superconductor~\cite{Kitaev2001, Lutchyn2010, Oreg2010, Alicea2010, Das2012, Lang2012}, studying a JDE in such a KC-QD-KC based JJ may provide an understanding of quantum computations and spintronics applications~\cite{Hasan2010}.